MixKlim/MLOps-Bootcamp-2021/mentor_feedback.md

 In your case I am wondering what kind of load predictions you can get if you read data from your realtime-data folder (each file contains exactly 1 row)?

 **Overall structure**
+It is unclear whether should I use environment.yml for all notebooks?
+The best way is to split conda environments per notebook, as each of them required diffetent set of libraries.

+Also I was confused about the content of data folder, is it original raw data or transformed and processed data all together?

+I would rather have folders dedicated per each scenario: batch, near real-time, and move all related folders into the dedicated ones.